ScientificThought/mathinterpreter/README.md

 value = calc('1 + 3*(5*2+1)/2')
 print(value)
 ```
 To using `mathinterpreter` as a library you will need to import the Lexer, the Parser, and the Interpreter classes.
-For understanding how the interpreter works we recommend you to look the files `mathinterpreter/__main__.py` and `mathinterpreter/calculate.py`, which implement the REPL.
+For understanding how the interpreter works we recommend you to look the files `mathinterpreter/__main__.py` and `mathinterpreter/calculate.py`, which implement the Read-Eval-Print-Loop (REPL) console.

-## What we have done and what we are doing

-### Current implementation includes:**

-*Version*: 2024.05.07
-- library `mathinterpreter` (Lexer, Parser, Interpreter, and a `calc()`, to simplify calculations);
-- a simple command line interface, `mathinterpreter`, using a simple REPL;

-### Project Software Stack

-- pip: for package installation frontend;
-- setuptools: for package installation backend;
-- pytest: for unit tests;
-- black: for automatic code formatting;
-- GitHub Action Scripts: for CI Automation;

-### Planned improvements
-We track feature requests with issues.
-But we aim to implement:

-- implement code coverage;
-- expand the tests suit;
-- improve the cli:
-    - use `argparse` to improve the cli usage, allowing the user to call `mathinterpreter "1+1"`, for example.
-    - make the REPL more user friendly;

-## Contributing

-Please take a look on our [contributing guide](doc/guides/contributing.md).

 ## Who we are?